-We developed a synthetic multi-enzymatic workflow for consecutively creating DNA from a text file and rapidly scaling this DNA (cell-free) for effective in vivo use.
-We demonstrated herein that an EDS-RCA influenza DNA vaccine-despite being an unprocessed (hyperbranched14) DNA concatemer-induced comparable immune responses as a sequence-matched conventional plasmid DNA vaccine.
+We developed a synthetic multi-enzymatic workflow for consecutively creating DNA from a text file and rapidly scaling-up this DNA (cell-free) for effective in vivo use.
+We demonstrated herein that EDS-RCA influenza DNA vaccine - despite being an unprocessed (hyperbranched14) DNA concatemer - induced comparable immune responses as sequence-matched conventional plasmid DNA vaccine.
 This challenges existing conventional wisdom for large DNA being too complex for effective cell delivery and efficacious in vivo use.
-Consequently, our results question long-standing practices for laboriously processing DNA from RCA reactions into smaller expression cassettes (e.g., synDNA)15 or closed linear DNA (e.g., doggyboneDNA)^{17,18} prior to use.
-Indeed, other groups have observed that large and intact RCA DNA transfected tissue culture cells in vitro with comparable expression as plasmid DNA^{34-37}.
-The molecular mechanism for how such large (hyperbranched14) RCA DNA mediates effective expression inside cells is still unclear and merits further study.
+Consequently, our results question long-standing practices for laboriously processing DNA from RCA reactions into smaller expression cassettes (e.g. synDNA)15 or closed linear DNA (e.g. doggyboneDNA)^{17,18} prior to use.
+Indeed, other groups have observed that large and intact RCA DNA transfet tissue culture cells in vitro with comparable expression as plasmid DNA34-36.
+The molecular mechanism for how such large (hyperbranched14) RCA DNA mediates effective expression in cells is still unclear and merits further study.

 Our in vivo experiments revealed that vaccine delivery modalities play a significant role in the relative immunogenicity of EDS-RCA DNA vaccines compared to plasmid at the same dose.
-Specifically, we found that skin delivery by GG elicited robust and concordant HA-specific antibody responses across all tested dose levels, including ultra-low doses (0.02 μg).
-In contrast, intramuscular delivery via pulse-waveform electroporation (BTX AgilePulse) elicited a dose-dependent antibody response, with plasmid chassis inducing higher antibody titers than the EDS-RCA DNA at all doses.
-The difference in outcome between these two vaccine delivery modalities is likely due to the ability of GG to achieve more efficient DNA microinjection directly into cells, coupled to the fact that skin, unlike muscle, is rich in
+Specifically, we found that skin delivery by gene gun elicited robust and concordant HA-specific antibody responses across all tested dose levels, including ultra-low doses (0.02 μg).
+In contrast, intramuscular delivery via pulse-waveform electroporation (BTX AgilePulse) elicited a dose-dependent antibody response, with plasmid chassis inducing higher antibody titers than EDS-RCA DNA at all doses.
+The difference in outcome between these two vaccine delivery modalities is likely due to the ability of gene gun to achieve more efficient DNA microinjection directly into cells, coupled to the fact that skin, unlike muscle, is rich in immune cells including professional antigen presenting cells.
+Our findings are consistent with published studies comparing the immunogenicity of plasmid DNA vaccines by gene gun delivery versus electroporation24-26.
+Interestingly, EDS-RCA DNA and plasmid vaccines induced more comparable immune responses when administered via an adaptive electroporation device (CELLLECTRA-3P) that, unlike the pulse-waveform device (BTX AgilePulse), does not require anesthesia during vaccine administration.
+Further work is warranted to dissect the comparative impacts of device electric field and delivery routes (e.g. tissue resistance) on vaccine immunogenicity.
+Irrespective of the device or delivery route, vaccine generated by EDS-RCA was capable of robust neutralizing antibody responses and HAI titers greater than 1/40, a threshold that is generally associated with protective responses in vivo37.
+In addition, EDS-RCA vaccine induced strong cellular responses on par with plasmid DNA vaccine.
+Taken together, we conclude EDS-RCA and plasmid vaccine chassis are functionally equivalent depending on the administration route and delivery device.